-- Applicants must serve every eligible Unserved and Underserved BSL within the project area. - Applications covering all eligible BSLs and serving the maximum number of CAIs will score higher. - Partnerships are encouraged, with a lead Subgrantee responsible for project execution.
-An interactive mapping tool and geospatial files will be available on the ACA website for Applicants.
+- Applicants should consider serving every eligible Unserved and Underserved BSL within the project area. - Applications covering all eligible BSLs and serving the maximum number of CAIs will score higher. - Partnerships are encouraged, with a lead Subgrantee responsible for project execution.
+An interactive mapping tool and geospatial files will be available on the ACA Project Application portal for Applicants.